-Before extracting the spectra, we filtered out contaminations due to background flares detected in the 10-12 keV Epic PN light-curve.
+Before extracting the spectra, we filtered out contaminations due to background solar flares detected in the 10-12 keV Epic PN light-curve.
 In particular we have cut out about 600 sec for obsID 0084020401, about 800 sec for obsID 0084020501 and finally about 1600 sec for obsID 0084020601.
 In order to remove the flares, we applied time filters by creating a GTI file with the task "tabgtigen".
 In order to check for the presence of pile-up we have run the task "epatplot" and we have found significant contamination in each observation.
 The count-rate registered in the PN observations was in the range 860-1000 c/s that is just above the limit for avoiding contamination by pile-up.
-Therefore, we extracted the source spectra from a rectangular region (RAW X $\geq$ 26) and (RAW X $\leq$ 46) including all the pixels in the y direction but excluding the brightest columns at RAW X = 35 and RAW X = 36.
+Therefore, we extracted the source spectra from a rectangular region (RAW X \geq 26) and (RAW X \leq 46) including all the pixels in the y direction but excluding the brightest columns at RAW X = 35 and RAW X = 36.
 This reduced significantly the pile up (pile up fraction below a few percent in the considered energy range).

-We selected only events with PATTERN $\leq 4$ and FLAG=0 that are the standard values to remove spurious events.
-We extracted the background spectra from a similar region to the one used to extract the source photons but in a region away from the source included between (RAWX $\geq 1$ ) and (RAWX $\leq 6$ ).
+We selected only events with PATTERN ≤ 4 and FLAG=0 that are the standard values to remove spurious events.
+We extracted the background spectra from a similar region to the one used to extract the source photons but in a region away from the source included between (RAWX ≥ 1) and (RAWX ≤ 6).
 Finally, for each observation, using the task 'rgscombine' we have obtained the added source spectrum RGS1+RGS2, the relative added background spectrum along with the relative response matrices.
 We have fitted RGS spectrum in the 0.35-1.8 keV energy range, whereas the Epic-PN in the 2.4-10 keV energy range.
-We have discarded PN data below 2.4 keV because of the presence of systematics which are particularly evident for bright sources (Di Salvo et al., 2009a).

 Spectral analysis has been performed using XSPEC v.12.8.1 (Arnaud, 1996).
 For each fit we have used the phabs model in XSPEC to describe the neutral photoelectric absorption due to the interstellar medium with photoelectric cross sections from Verner et al. (1996) and element abundances from Wilms et al. (2000a).
-For the NuSTAR spectrum, which lacks of low- energy coverage up to 3 keV, we fixed the value of the equivalent hydrogen column, $N_H$ , to the same value adopted by Miller et al. (2013), namely $N_H = 4 \times 10^{21}$ cm-2 (Dickey and Lockman, 1990), while for the XMM-Newton spectrum we left this parameter free to vary in the fit, finding a slightly higher value (see Tab.
-4.2 and 4.3).
-As a further check, we have fitted the NuSTAR spectrum fixing $N_H$ to the same value found for the XMM spectrum, but the fit parameters did not change significantly.
+For the NuSTAR spectrum, which lacks of low- energy coverage up to 3 keV, we fixed the value of the equivalent hydrogen column, N_H , to the same value adopted by Miller et al. (2013), namely $N_H = 4 \times 10^{21}$ cm-2 (Dickey and Lockman, 1990), while for the XMM-Newton spectrum we left this parameter free to vary in the fit, finding a slightly higher value (see Tab.
+5.2 and 5.3).
+As a further check, we have fitted the NuSTAR spectrum fixing N_H to the same value found for the XMM spectrum, but the fit parameters did not change significantly.

-4.4 Spectral Analysis
+5.4 Spectral Analysis

-4.4.1 NuSTAR spectral analysis
+5.4.1 NuSTAR spectral analysis